jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Review the Modified Server Configuration
 -----------------------------------

-If you want to review and understand newly added XML configuration, stop the JBoss EAP server and open the  `EAP_HOME/standalone/configuration/standalone-full.xml` file.
+After stopping the server, open the `EAP_HOME/standalone/configuration/standalone-full.xml` file and review the changes.

 The following `testQueue` jms-queue was configured in a new `<jms-destinations>` element under the hornetq-server section of the `messaging` subsystem.